-The attack surface that organizations need to protect has expanded due to the shift to hybrid work, greater reliance on cloud services, accelerated digitalization and sprawling data infrastructures across a multitude of applications, devices, and locations.
-The threat landscape is evolving, and cyberattacks are growing in volume, variety, complexity, and precision and so are data breaches.
-In a 2022 IDC European security survey, 54% of respondents had experienced an increase in the volume of cyberattacks during the prior 12 months.
+The attack surface that organizations need to protect has expanded as a result of the shift to hybrid work, greater reliance on cloud services, accelerated digitalization, and sprawling data infrastructures across a multitude of applications, devices, and locations.
+The threat landscape is evolving, and cyberattacks and data breaches are growing in volume, variety, complexity, and precision.
+In IDC's 2022 European Security Survey, 54% of respondents said they had experienced an increase in the volume of cyberattacks during the prior 12 months.

-The business cost and reputational impact from cyber incidents requires organizations to rethink their data protection strategies as well as upscale data privacy and security infrastructure for cloud computing environments.
-Protecting data while in use, though, is challenging because applications have generally required clear text - not encrypted - to compute.
-Traditional technical trust controls such as access management do not provide the privacy and security assurance to share and collaborate with sensitive datasets across IT environments.
+The business cost and reputational impacts from cyberincidents require organizations to rethink their data protection strategies as well as upscale data privacy and security infrastructure for cloud computing environments.
+Protecting data while in use, though, is challenging because applications have generally required cleartext - not encrypted - to compute.
+Traditional technical trust controls such as access management do not provide the privacy and security assurance to share and collaborate with sensitive data sets across IT environments.

 Furthermore, organizations are trying to obtain more value from their data to improve their products and services.
 For example, more chief data officers and data analytical roles are being created to drive such data-enabled transitions.
-However, data privacy and security has become a flashpoint in the drive to achieve digital transformation.
-Concerns about potential privacy violations and the prioritization of locking data down on premises through standard security measures have mistakenly led many organizations to forego the benefits of data computation in the cloud and multiparty data sharing and collaboration.
+However, data privacy and security have become flash points in the drive to achieve digital transformation.
+Concerns about potential privacy violations and the prioritization of locking data down on premises through standard security measures have mistakenly led many organizations to forgo the benefits of data computation in the cloud and multi-party data sharing and collaboration.
 But organizations don't have to make an either-or choice between data utility and regulatory privacy and security.
 They can have both through Statutory Pseudonymization.